An Examination Of Anger

 Then I realized, that attitude stinks worse than a butt.

-If that’s true, all my sub-peers must be stupid as fuck.
+If that’s true, then all my sub-peers must be stupid as fuck.

 But then I realized, this world is pretty fuckin’ rough.